Set the Targeted JSON Pointer

 .

-During the transition, the event on line 3
+During the row transition, the event in